Nigerian Army graduates 34 personnel in armament, ammunition training – The Sun Nigeria

-Twenty officers and 14 soldiers at the weekend graduated from the Nigerian Army Ordnance School (NAOS) in Epe, Lagos State, after taking a course on the management of armament and ammunition.
+The Nigerian Army Ordnance School (NAOS) in Epe, Lagos State, has graduated 20 officers and 14 soldiers in its Armament and Ammunition Technical Course 2022.

-The course tagged Armament and Ammunition Technical Course, according to the army, was to further enhance materiel management for the Nigerian army.
+The training was to further enhance materiel management for the Nigerian army.

-The General Officer Commanding (GOC), 81 Division, Maj.-Gen. Umar Musa, while conferring the students with certificate and awards said that human capacity development remained a major component for attainment of professionalism and success in every organisation.
+The General Officer Commanding (GOC) 81 Division, NA, Maj.-Gen. Umar Musa, said that human capacity development remained a major component for attainment of professionalism and success in every organisation.

-The GOC who was represented by the Divison’s Chief of Staff, Brig.-Gen. Dapo Oloyede insisted that effective training provides a critical force multiplier effect for the successful conduct of missions and requires constant innovation to cope with and overcome dynamic security challenges.
+The GOC was represented by the Divison’s Chief of Staff, Brig.-Gen. Dapo Oloyede at the ceremony which ended late on Friday at the Nigerian Army Cantonment, Epe.

+According to Musa, effective training provides a critical force multiplier effect for the successful conduct of missions and it requires constant innovation to cope with and overcome dynamic security challenges.

-He said: “The complex security environment in Nigeria demands ingenuity and resourcefulness in order to defeat all adversaries.”
+“The complex security environment in Nigeria demands ingenuity and resourcefulness in order to defeat all adversaries,” he said.

-Musa said that the Chief of Army Staff (COAS), Lt.-Gen. Faruk Yahaya, provided strategic guidance for mission oriented training in all army formations and training institutions for the accomplishment of missions.
+Musa said the Chief Of Army Staff (COAS) Lt.-Gen. Faruk Yahaya, provided strategic guidance for mission oriented training in all army formations and training institutions for the accomplishment of missions.

 “This underscores the importance of effective logistics training for the attainment of the COAS’ vision for the Nigerian army,” he said.

-According to the GOC, the COAS’ vision is to attain a professional Nigerian Army ready to accomplish assigned mission within a joint environment in defence of Nigeria, adding that, “the transformation and equipping of the Nigerian Army to effectively achieve this vision and defend the country in a joint environment can only thrive on sound knowledge of material management.”
+According to the GOC, the COAS’ vision is to attain a professional Nigerian army ready to accomplish assigned mission within a joint environment in defence of Nigeria.

+“The transformation and equipping of the Nigerian army to effectively achieve this vision and defend the country in a joint environment can only thrive on sound knowledge of materiel management,” he said.

-The GOC said that the welfare of Nigeria Army personnel was paramount to the COAS who had continuously provided infrastructural development geared toward a conducive environment for the benefit of personnel.
+The GOC said the welfare of NA personnel was paramount to the COAS who had continuously provided infrastructural development geared toward a conducive environment for the benefit of personnel.

 “Also, the regular payment of Ration Cash Allowance and other entitlements of staff and students of the school should spur you to better performance in your duties.